IDouble/ChatGPT-Simple-Tutorial-Image-Text-Code-Generation/README.md

-# 🖼️ ChatGPT Simple Tutorial Image Text Generation 🤖
+# 🖼️ ChatGPT Simple Tutorial Image Text Code Generation 🤖
-🖼️ A simple ChatGPT AI Tutorial on how to generate images/text and its limitations 🤖
+🖼️ A simple ChatGPT AI Tutorial on how to generate images/text and code and its limitations 🤖

 Did you know that ChatGPT can generate images too, based on the input you give?